whatsnowplaying/whats-now-playing/docs/output/webserver.rst

 OBS Settings
 ------------

-Once the webserver is enabled, hop into OBS and configure a Browser source.
+Once the webserver is enabled, hop into OBS and configure a Browser source and use one of the URLs below.
 Set the size to match the HTML template you are using.
 (Check the ``width`` and ``height`` values in the bundled templates).
+Some will autoscale and some require a specific size.
+You will also want to remove the CSS in the box as it will likely cause problems with the CSS that is in the template files.

 Then place the OBS source wherever you would like.

 .. image:: images/obs-browser-settings.png